 "A BigLaw lawyer turned stay-at-home mom chronicles life after law firms and reflects on the craziness of it all."

-"WSJ.com on law and business and the business of law."
 The Wall Street Journal's legal blog features a half-dozen detailed posts daily on a wide variety of legal topics from law firm shakeups—sometimes featuring interviews with BigLaw names—to the U.S. Supreme Court.
 Posts frequently include links to pleadings and other relevant legal documents.

 "Tracks, describes, analyzes, and comments on developments in the growing interest by law firms and lawyers in using the mobile space to reach out to clients and contacts.
 The blog covers a range of topics, from iPhone and Android mobile apps to mobile-ready websites to law firm pioneers in the use of tablet computing."